brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 ### 6.1.
 Servers <a name="serverData"></a>

 Server objects contain data about the identity and status of our game servers.
-The following endpoints provide you with general and targeted approaches to monitoring this data.
+The following endpoints provide general and targeted approaches to monitoring this data.

 Endpoints:
 ```